dbushell/dbushell-2k15/src/data/blog/2012/2012-12-07-responsive-day-out.md

 [Jeremy Keith explains more on his blog.](http://adactio.com/journal/5907/)

-<blockquote><p>It’s a kind of conference, I guess, but I think of it as more like a gathering of like-minded people getting together to share what they’ve learned, show some examples, swap techniques, and discuss problems.
-And all of it will be related to responsive web design.</p></blockquote>
+> It’s a kind of conference, I guess, but I think of it as more like a gathering of like-minded people getting together to share what they’ve learned, show some examples, swap techniques, and discuss problems.
+And all of it will be related to responsive web design.

 Ordinarily, I'm not one for speaking gigs but this was an opportunity I couldn't refuse.
 Very honoured to be in the line-up.
 I'll be partaking in a quick fire 20 minute presentation with Q&A afterwards.
 I'm super excited because if I had my way, this would be the topic of every conference (probably a good thing I don't get my own way).